 FDICIA requires the Federal Banking Agencies to take PCA for banks that do not meet minimum capital requirements.
-FDICIA establishes five capital ratio levels: well capitalized; adequately capitalized; undercapitalized; significantly undercapitalized; and critically undercapitalized.
+FDICIA establishes five capital ratio levels: well capitalized; adequately capitalized; significantly undercapitalized; and critically undercapitalized.
 The three undercapitalized categories are based upon the amount by which a bank falls below the ratios applicable to an adequately capitalized institution.
 The capital categories relate to FDICIA's PCA provisions, and such capital categories may not constitute an accurate representation of the Bank's overall financial condition or prospects.

 The Basel III Capital Rules updated the PCA framework to reflect new, higher regulatory capital minimums.
 For an insured depository institution to be well capitalized, it must maintain a total risk-based capital ratio of 10% or more; a Tier 1 capital ratio of 8% or more; a CET1 capital ratio of 6.5% or more; and a leverage ratio of 5% or more.
-An adequately capitalized depository institution must maintain a total risk-based capital ratio of 8% or more; a Tier 1 capital ratio of 6% or more; a CET1 capital ratio of 4.5% or more; a leverage ratio of 4% or more; and, for Category III and certain other institutions, a supplementary leverage ratio of 3% or more.
+An adequately capitalized depository institution must maintain a total risk-based capital ratio of 8% or more; a Tier 1 capital ratio of 6% or more; a CET1 capital ratio of 4.5% or more; a Tier 1 capital ratio of 6% or more; a CET1 capital ratio of 4.5% or more; a Tier 1 capital ratio of 6% or more; a CET1 capital ratio of 4.5% or more; a Tier 1 capital ratio of 6% or more; a CET1 capital ratio of 4.5% or more; a the recrease ratio of 6% or more; a CET1 capital ratio of 4.5% or more; a leverage ratio of 4.5% or more; a CET1 capital ratio of 6% or more; a CET1 capital ratio of 4.5% or more; a leverage ratio of 4.5% or more; a capital ratio of 6% or more; a CET1 capital ratio of 4.5% or more; a leverage ratio of 6% or more; a certain other institutions, a supplementary leverage ratio of a nore.
 The PCA provisions also authorize the Federal Banking Agencies to reclassify a bank's capital category or take other action against banks that are determined to be in an unsafe or unsound condition or to have engaged in unsafe or unsound banking practices.